 Max Raid Battle Rules

-Third, Pokémon on the same team can target each other and players are able to use healing items in exchange for not attacking on a given turn.
+Third, Pokémon on the same team can target each other, and players can use healing items in exchange for not attacking when it’s their turn.
 Since Den Pokémon have Dynamaxed, they are immune to most moves with secondary effects such as Flinching, Poison, Sleep, etc.

 Dynamaxing during Max Raid Battles is allowed but with some unique conditions.
 The player who initiates the Max Raid is given the option to Dynamax at the start.
 Afterward, the player who can Dynamax rotates every turn.

 First, the hosting player has a higher chance of catching the Den Pokémon, with an almost guaranteed catch when using a Premiere Ball.
-The remaining players can still increase their chances of catching the Den Pokémon by using Ultra Balls, Repeat Balls (If they’ve already caught the same Pokémon before), and Dusk Balls (it’s still unclear if Dens are considered caves).
+The remaining players can still raise their chances of catching the Den Pokémon by using Ultra Balls, Repeat Balls – if they’ve already caught the same Pokémon before – and Dusk Balls – it’s still unclear if Dens are considered caves.

-In a situation where only the host is able to successfully catch the Den Pokémon, they can quickly close out the game before the raid has ended, load back in, and invite players to run it again.
-This is much easier to do with friends to ensure each of you is able to catch the desired Den Pokémon.
+In a situation where only the host can successfully catch the Den Pokémon, they can quickly close out the game before the raid has ended, load back in, and invite players to run it again.
+This is much easier to do with friends to ensure each of you can catch the desired Den Pokémon.